Introduction

 Career Growth Path

-The career path for an ESG Analyst in the USA follows a clear progression:
+The career path for an ESG Analyst in the USA follows this progression:

-4. Lead/Principal ESG Analyst (8+ years): Sets strategic direction, drives organizational impact, and represents the function externally by engaging with stakeholders and contributing to policy development.
+- Lead/Principal ESG Analyst (8+ years): Set the direction, drive organizational impact, and represent the function externally.

 Salary & Market Signals